-Capital gains tax retirement relief is a relief from capital gains tax (CGT) available to an individual on the disposal of all or part of the qualifying assets of the business.
-The qualifying assets could, for example, include business assets used in a trade (such as a premises, goodwill or farming land) or family company shares.
+Capital gains tax retirement relief is a relief from capital gains tax (CGT) available to individuals who dispose of all or part of the ‘qualifying assets’ of their business.
+The qualifying assets could, for example, include business assets used in a trade (such as premises, goodwill or farming land) or family company shares.

-CGT retirement relief can potentially reduce a CGT liability on the sale of such assets to nil provided the conditions for the relief are in place.
+CGT retirement relief can potentially reduce a CGT tax bill on the sale of such assets to zero, provided the sale satisfies certain conditions.

 - The disposal must be made by an individual (and not for example by a company).